braquintanilha/serverest-httparty-rspec/README.md

 `rubocop` - executa a análise estática de código do Rubocop e lista as ofensas;

-`rubocop -A` - executa a análisa estática de código e corrige as iconsistências.
+`rubocop -A` - executa a análisa estática de código e corrige as inconsistências.

 ## Arquitetura e design pattern